jamlfy/parse-server-elasticemail/README.md

 ```
 var server = ParseServer({
 	// Is to verify the users
 	verifyUserEmails: true
 	emailAdapter: {
 		module : 'parse-server-elasticemail',
 		options : {
-			// Your API KEY
+			// Your API KEY (Required)
 			apiKey: '-- API --',
 			// The templates
 			templates : {